 Find out more about the different kinds of work experience and internships that are available.

 Within the UK television industry, the main broadcasters include the BBC, ITV, Channel 4 and Channel 5, and hundreds of cable and satellite broadcasters, such as Sky UK.
 Although many of the larger broadcasters make TV programmes themselves, they also use independent production companies for some of their shows.

 Jobs with production companies are usually found in London and the South East but there are regional bases as well, such as BBC Cymru which has locations throughout Wales.

 Hundreds of independent production companies, based mainly in London, mostly recruit freelancers.
 Many of these 'indies' belong to the Producers Alliance for Cinema and Television (PACT).

 Look for job vacancies at:

 Most vacancies are not advertised externally, so proactively sending CVs with covering letters, making regular follow-up calls, getting work experience and having contacts in the industry will make all the difference.
-Make speculative applications and find contact details through resources such as:
+You can make speculative applications and find contact details through resources such as:

 There is no structured route for career development and the fact that most production coordinators work freelance makes it even more unpredictable.
 Your career progression will depend on your networking skills, persistence and motivation, even during times of unemployment.

-Success often comes through seizing opportunities, making a positive impression, knowing the right people, and being in the right place at the right time.
-You need to show that you are constantly developing more skills and have picked up a lot of experience along the way.
+Success often comes through seizing opportunities, making a positive impression, having good contacts, and being in the right place at the right time.
+You need to show that you're constantly developing more skills and have picked up a lot of experience along the way.